High: 54º Low: 33º

 Area Mayor, Superintendent Take ISAT; Make Results Public

 TWIN FALLS, ID (KMVT-TV) Are you smarter than a fifth grader?
-That’s the question KMVT’s Morning Anchor set out to answer.
+That’s the question KMVT set out to answer!

-She, along with Twin Falls Mayor Greg Lanting and Superintendent of Twin Falls School District Wiley Dobbs, took a sample portion of a fifth grade level Idaho standardized test, or the ISAT.
+Twin Falls Mayor Greg Lanting and Superintendent of Twin Falls School District Wiley Dobbs took a sample portion of a fifth grade level Idaho standardized test, or the ISAT.
 The group then made their results public.

-Before taking the exam, Kosir asked local fifth graders to describe how they feel before taking the ISAT.
+Before taking the exam, we asked local fifth graders to describe how they feel before taking the ISAT.
 They responded with feelings of tenseness and nervousness.

 Their feelings don’t come as a surprise.
 Twin Falls Superintendent Wiley Dobbs explains the testing process, “Students in third grade through tenth grade take the language, reading and math test.
 And students in fifth, seventh and tenth grade take the science as well."
 Students are required to pass all portions of the ISAT before they can graduate.